Updated: Oct 24, 2022

 Black levels are generally solid, providing good depth.
 Contrast looks much better than seen in earlier releases.

-Audio is delivered through the same Dolby TrueHD 5.1 soundtrack that came with the 2010 Blu-ray release.
+The same Dolby TrueHD 5.1 soundtrack that came with the 2010 Blu-ray release is ported over.
 It’s nicely immersive, with clear dialogue front and center, while decent sound effects bounce around the room.
 There’s not much music; ED mostly relies on ambient and effects sound.

 Sadly, there’s only one extra – that excellent commentary with Raimi, Tapert and Campbell, which can be found on both the 4K UHD and Blu-ray discs.
 It’s not new, but still entertains.
 So would other extras released over the years.
 It’s too bad they’re missing.